-When the brain is under stress, levels of the stress hormone, cortisol rise, the effect of which can be toxic on the body.
-The more stressed you are, the more cortisol you manufacture.
-Constant cortisol production can result in increased levels of anxiety, depression, post-traumatic stress disorder (PTSD), and burnout.
+Additionally, chronic stress can cause the production of cortisol, a stress hormone.
+The more stressed you are, the more cortisol you produce, which can have toxic effects on the body.
+Constant cortisol production can lead to increased levels of anxiety, depression, post-traumatic stress disorder (PTSD), and burnout.

 There are several symptoms of chronic stress that you should look out for.
 These include irritability, susceptibility to colds and illness, lack of sleep, loss of interest, emotional instability, and weight issues.
 You may also notice a decline in your ability to concentrate, become forgetful, and have difficulty forming new memories.

 If you are experiencing chronic stress, there are several effective ways to manage it.
 One approach is Solution Focused therapy, which helps you develop more helpful patterns of behaviour in response to stressful situations.
 This therapy focuses on your strengths and helps you identify solutions to problems, rather than dwelling on the issues themselves.
 It encourages you to visualise a positive future and take steps to make it a reality.